 - Pain and suffering for your physical pain and emotional suffering

 - Out-of-pocket expenses for property damage, home modifications, help you didn’t need prior to the crash, and any other accident-related expenses

-Additionally, our Wisconsin car accident lawyers will be ready for any possible defenses.
+Additionally, our Milwaukee car accident lawyers will be ready for any possible defenses.
 For example, we will be ready when the defendant in your car crash case argues that you were partly at fault for the crash, that you waited too long to file a lawsuit, or that there is another legal reason why they shouldn’t pay for your accident damages.

 Have You Been Injured in a Wisconsin Car Accident?